 Furthermore, you should keep the docs free from unnecessary technical jargon, as much as possible.
 Your technical writing team may be tempted to use complicated or domain-based jargon; however, it’s in your best interest to use a language that is simple and resonates with the needs of your users.

 Assuming that your audience is completely technical and understands how APIs work is a big mistake.
 Good documentation should be easily understood by people new to the API economy.

-If there is a technical or a domain-based jargon, you can provide links to further documentation that explain their meanings.
+If there is technical or domain-based jargon, you can provide links to further documentation that explain their meanings.
 Remember that humans are the primary readers of your API reference documentation and not machines.

 4. Include interactive examples and other resources

-More than anything, most developers like when they can test what they read in the documentation and see how it works.
+More than anything, most developers like it when they can test what they read in the documentation and see how it works.
 If you can include interactive sample codes in the most popular programming languages, it can greatly reduce the friction in implementing your API.

 Providing interactive demos is a powerful way to improve the learning curve of consuming your API.
 For example, you can include a sandbox environment filled with test data so that users can run requests and see the types of responses returned.